Teach2Breach/debug_inject_rs/README.md

 There are a Lot of print statements in the code.
 I'm leaving them in for this version for learning purposes.
 The shellcode is set to pop a calculator.
 The opsec version will accept shellcode as an argument.

 I make no claims to how this will perform against EDR products.
-Its primary purpose is to be a proof of concept for learning and to have fun ressurecting a cool old project I came across.
+Its primary purpose is to be a proof of concept for learning and to have fun resurrecting a cool old project I came across.

 I hope you enjoy!